espago/charge-app/README.md

 This tutorial will get you up and running with Espago’s Charge and Rails in no time at all.

-The first step is adding the Stripe gem to you Rails application’s **Gemfile**:
+The first step is adding the Espago gem to you Rails application’s **Gemfile**:

     gem 'espago', :git => 'https://github.com/espago/espago'